cjprybol/reproducibility-via-singularity/README.md

 We want to create a singularity container, load it with an operating system, and install our reproducable computing environment onto it.

 First, we need to allocate the file.
-Here `--size` represents the maximum size that the container is allowed to take on.
+Here `--size` represents the maximum size (in Mb) that the container is allowed to take on.
 ```bash
 sudo singularity create --size 24000 test.img
 ```